dave-kennedy/blacklist/readme.md

 ##Customization

 Since the blacklist is downloaded from [SecureMecca.com](http://securemecca.com/), any changes made to it will be lost when the script is run again.
-Additional domains can be added to a file named `add-hosts.txt`.
+Additional domains can be added to a file named `add-blacklist.txt`.
 This file should live in the same directory as the script and should be formatted as a hosts file:

 ```text
 127.0.0.1    4chan.org
 ```

-Likewise, additional proxy rules can be added to a file named `add-pac.txt`.
+Likewise, additional filtering rules can be added to a file named `add-filter.txt`.
 It should look like this:

 ```text
 BadURL_Parts[i++] = "foobar"